MarwaAshraf1812/alx-backend-user-data/0x00-personal_data/info.md

 task 0
-How does the job work?
+How does the function work?
     the loop itreates over each field name in the fields list => fields = ["password", "date_of_birth"]
     why ? -- To process and obfuscate each specified field one by one.